Trails-Research-Group/.github/profile/README.md

 ## Getting started with modding the Trails series
 ## What is currently doable
+We define a difficulty scale for each item which reads like this:

+☆☆☆☆☆ : straightforward, nothing difficult, takes literal minutes to be done\
+★☆☆☆☆ : simple manipulation, no or very little coding background required\
+★★☆☆☆ : a little more advanced, usually involves setting up a special environment like Python\
+★★★☆☆ : a bit hard but still manageable for someone who has some background in programming and can interpret binary data\
+★★★★☆ : pretty hard. not accessible to everyone. little to no documentation exist.
+A tool might exist but it is very rough or prone to cause errors\
+★★★★★ : either a very difficult process with many complex and time consuming steps, or no tool exists for that specific purpose and you're on your own

+**Trails in the Sky series**\
+Event editing: difficulty: ★★☆☆☆ [FC, SC, 3rd]

 ## FAQ
 ## Places we recommend checking out
 **[The Kiseki Modding Server](https://discord.gg/wYkWS33NQt)**